Pranay-Kumar-k/Any.do-Clone/README.md

 # Any.do-Clone to-do app
-A clone of Any.do To-Do List app created using bootstrap v4.5, HTML5, CSS3, java script
+A clone of Any.do To-Do List app created using bootstrap v4.5, HTML5, CSS3, java script.

 ## Table of Contents
 * [General info](#general-info)